verus-lang/verus/source/docs/guide/src/profiling.md

 facts to sort through efficiently.
 To determine if this is the case for your Verus code, you can use the built-in quantifier profiler.

-As a concrete example, suppose we have the following two functions defined:
+As a concrete example, suppose we have the following three functions defined:

 ```rust
 {{#include ../../../rust_verify/example/trigger_loops.rs:def_f_g}}